-Global travel & tourism industry
+Global travel & tourism industry - additional information

 More statistics and facts on global tourism, the Chinese tourism industry, the cruise industry and hotels.